emmercm/www/src/blog/_i-dont-want-to-think-about-it.md

 Neither scenario is acceptable.
 In a cloud-based world, you have to treat your service instances as [cattle, not pets](https://cloudscaling.com/blog/cloud-computing/the-history-of-pets-vs-cattle/).
 Your services will restart, and I want to not have to think about them when they do.

 The solution for both services was to externalize the task queue and each task's status.
-If you track tasks with statuses such as "queued," "in-progress", "completed", or "failed" along with a timestamp of the last time a service made progress on it, then you can recover from service restarts.
+If you track tasks with statuses such as "queued," "in-progress," "completed," and "failed" along with a timestamp of the last time a service made progress on it, then you can recover from service restarts.
 ACID-compliant DBs are going to work the best for this because separate instances of the same service might fight each other to claim a task to work on.
 You'll want to track the last time a task made progress, or a "heartbeat" timestamp to be able to set a timeout to determine when a task has been abandoned.

+After I made the two services
 TODO: tie it back to the original point

 - rnd-subscriber-pruning-service's use of Spring cron, preventing safe restarts for a week